SelecTree: Tree Detail

 Longevity 50 to 150 years or more.

-Leaves Pinnately Compound Odd, Dark Green, Gold, Orange or Purple, Deciduous.
+Leaves Pinnately Compound Odd, Dark Green, Golden or Yellow or Orange, Deciduous.

 Bark Dark Gray or Light Gray, Furrowed, Ridged or Scaly.